matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2019-guide/_index.md

 The Validity Period for the Certificates in the **TFS Labs** Domain is set to the following:

 * The Standalone Root CA Certificate is set to expire after 10 years.
 This Certificate is the Root of the entire PKI at **TFS Labs**.
-10 Years for the Validity Period is perfectly acceptable for a Root CA, and that Server will need to be brought online once every 52 weeks in order to update the CRL for the Subordinate CA.
+10 Years for the Validity Period is perfectly acceptable for a Root CA, and that server will need to be brought online once every 52 weeks in order to update the CRL for the Subordinate CA.
 * The Enterprise Subordinate CA Certificate is set to expire after 5 years.
 This Certificate is used to Sign all Certificates that are issued to the **TFS Labs** Domain.
 Unlike the Root CA, it is always online.
 * Any Certificates that are issued from the Enterprise CA is limited to 1 year only.
 A lot of vendors, the most recent being Apple have specifically restricted SSL lifetimes to 1 year only.
 This forces Vendors to keep their SSL Certificates up to date, and to make sure that modern security practices and technologies are being used.